-Animals, fungi, and protists also have eukaryotic cells, while bacteria and archaea have simpler prokaryotic cells.
+Animals, fungi, and protists are made of at least one eukaryotic cell.
+In contrast, bacteria and archaea are made up of a single prokaryotic cell.
 Plant cells are differentiated from the cells of other organisms by their cell walls, chloroplasts, and central vacuole.

 Other organisms, such as animals, rely on this oxygen and glucose to survive.
 Plants are considered autotrophic because they produce their own food and do not have to consume any other organisms.
 Specifically, plant cells are photoautotrophic because they use light energy from the sun to produce glucose.
 Organisms that eat plants and other animals are considered heterotrophic.

-Plant Cell Parts
+Parts of a Plant Cell

 The central vacuole of a plant cell helps maintain its turgor pressure, which is the pressure of the contents of the cell pushing against the cell wall.
 A plant thrives best when its cells have high turgidity, and this occurs when the central vacuole is full of water.
 If turgor pressure in the plants decreases, the plants begin to wilt.
-Plant cells fare best in hypotonic solutions, where there is more water in the environment than in the cell; under these conditions, water rushes into the cell by osmosis, and turgidity is high.
+Plant cells fare best in hypotonic solutions, where there is more water in the environment than in the cell.
+Under these conditions, water rushes into the cell by osmosis, and turgidity is high.

 The cell wall is a tough layer found on the outside of the plant cell that gives it strength and also maintains high turgidity.
 In plants, the cell wall contains mainly cellulose, along with other molecules like hemicellulose, pectin, and lignins.
 The composition of the plant cell wall differentiates it from the cell walls of other organisms.

-Plant cells have a primary cell wall, which is a flexible layer formed on the outside of a growing plant cell, and a secondary cell wall, a tough, thick layer formed inside the primary plant cell wall when the cell is mature.
+Plant cells have a primary cell wall, which is a flexible layer formed on the outside of a growing plant cell.
+Plants can also have a secondary cell wall, a tough, thick layer formed inside the primary plant cell wall when the cell is mature.

-- The nucleus contains a cell’s deoxyribonucleic acid (DNA), its genetic material.
+- The nucleus contains deoxyribonucleic acid (DNA), the cell’s genetic material.
 DNA contains instructions for making proteins, which controls all of the body’s activities.
 The nucleus also regulates the growth and division of the cell.

-Mitochondria are also found in plant cells.
+- Mitochondria are also found in plant cells.
 They produce ATP through cellular respiration.
 Photosynthesis in the chloroplasts provides the nutrients that mitochondria break down for use in cellular respiration.
 Interestingly, both chloroplasts and mitochondria are thought to have formed from bacteria being engulfed by other cells in an endosymbiotic (mutually beneficial) relationship, and they did so independently of each other.

 - The cytoskeleton is a network of filaments and tubules found throughout the cytoplasm of the cell.
 It has many functions; it gives the cell shape, provides strength, stabilizes tissues, anchors organelles within the cell, and has a role in cell signaling.
 The cell membrane, a double phospholipid layer, surrounds the entire cell.